 As outlined in the PLFSOM 'Pre-clerkship phase attendance policy', failure to meet the school's overall expectations for attendance and participation can lead to a number of consequences including failure of a course or referral to the GPC for professionalism concerns.
 Attendance and participation in College Colloquium are required.
 Attendance will be taken at each session by 'badging' in with a course coordinator prior to the session.
 Tardiness beyond 10 minutes will be considered an absence.
 An absence (excused or unexcused) will be remediated by writing an essay on the topic covered in the missed session (minimum 500 words).
+The Office of Student Affairs will determine if an absence is excused or unexcused.
 All remediation assignments will be due within 7 calendar days after the missed session.
 Each of the remediation written assignments must be of sufficient quality to receive a grade of at least 3 points on the appropriate grading rubric (Appendices 1 and 2).
 Failure to meet this requirement will result in a failing grade for the course.
 Absence requests must be made through the PLFSOM absence management system.